facebookarchive/Recipes-for-AutoPkg/Xcode/README.md

 error response from the server, rather than JSON wrapped in gzip.

 ### Parsing the list of downloads
+All of the logic is done in the AppleURLSearcher processor.

+As described in the Beta section above, the behavior for obtaining the URL is different based on whether the `BETA` tag is set.
+If the `BETA` input variable is empty, then the "More" downloads list is searched.

+Rather than using URLTextSearcher, the "More" downloads list is a zip-compressed JSON blob that populates a table.
 The file is stored inside the AutoPkg cache, in `%RECIPE_CACHE_DIR%/downloads/listDownloads`.
 You can read this file yourself if you wish to see a full list of all information available for download.

 We use regex to parse the list of download URLs for the given pattern we want.
 The result will be a single download URL that can be passed to URLDownloader, which also uses the download cookie to access the data.

+If the `BETA` tag is populated, we instead use the logic from URLTextSearcher to parse the Developer downloads page for a matching regex to an Xcode beta xip.

 ### Xip extraction